2023-2024 Executive Board

 Jocelyn is a sophomore majoring in Molecular, Cellular, and Developmental Biology.

 "For me, medicine represents an intersection between my fascination with the microscopic and macroscopic workings of the human body and my interest in positively impacting individuals and communities in a healthcare context.
 United 2 Heal gives me the opportunity to work towards reducing ongoing healthcare disparities across the globe, which I find extremely valuable.
-In my free time, I enjoy thrifting, spending time in nature, going to cute cafes, and traveling!"
+In my free time, I enjoy thrifting, going to cute cafes, traveling, and playing Word Hunt!"

 Azeem Saifee